Chart Color Schemes

 Employment drivers in Derwent Park - Lutana are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-The area has a notable concentration in accommodation & food, with employment levels at 1.4 times the regional average.
-Conversely, professional & technical shows lower representation at 4.2% versus the regional average of 6.6%.
-There is one worker for every resident, as at the Census, suggesting the area functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-During the year to June 2025, the labour force decreased by 1.6%, combined with employment decreasing by 0.5%, causing unemployment to fall by 1.1 percentage points.
-By comparison, Greater Hobart recorded employment decline of 1.5% and unemployment falling 0.2 percentage points.
-State-level data to Sep-25 shows TAS employment grew by 0.77% year-on-year adding 1,170 jobs with the state unemployment rate at 4.3%.
-This compares favourably to the national unemployment rate of 4.5%, with the state's employment growth outpacing the national average of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Derwent Park - Lutana's employment mix suggests local growth of approximately 6.4%% over five years and 13.4% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+The area has a notable concentration in accommodation & food with employment levels at 1.4 times the regional average.
+Conversely, professional & technical services show lower representation at 4.2% compared to the regional average of 6.6%.
+There are 1.3 workers for every resident, indicating it functions as an employment hub attracting workers from surrounding areas.
+Between June 2024 and June 2025, the labour force decreased by 1.6%, with employment decreasing by 0.5%, causing unemployment to fall by 1.1 percentage points.
+By comparison, Greater Hobart recorded employment decline of 1.5% during the same period.
+National employment forecasts from Jobs and Skills Australia, released in May 2025, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Derwent Park - Lutana's employment mix suggests local growth of approximately 6.4% over five years and 13.4% over ten years.

 Frequently Asked Questions - Employment